 The School of Social Work

-Through an educational program which is consistent with the standards approved by the Council on Social Work Education, the Texas State University-San Marcos School of Social Work graduates 1) BSW students who are well prepared for professional entry-level generalist social work practice, and 2) MSW students who are equipped for advanced, specialized practice (in the generalist model) in either direct practice or administration.
+Through an educational program which is consistent with the standards approved by the Council on Social Work Education, the Texas State University School of Social Work graduates 1) BSW students who are well prepared for professional entry-level generalist social work practice, and 2) MSW students who are equipped for advanced, specialized practice (in the generalist model) in either direct practice or administration.

-The School of Social Work at Texas State is committed to empowering our students and faculty to be ethical leaders, skilled in both creative and critical thinking who will be at the forefront of creating positive change and improving the lives of the most vulnerable members of society.
+The School of Social Work at Texas State University is committed to empowering our students and faculty to be ethical leaders, skilled in both creative and critical thinking who will be at the forefront of creating positive change and improving the lives of the most vulnerable members of society.

-On September 25, 2012, the U.S. Department of Health and Human Services (HHS) notified the School of Social Work at Texas State University-San Marcos that the HHS Health Resources and Services Administration has awarded the School $479,035 (over three years) to fund the School’s Project Stand Up for Veterans.
+On September 25, 2012, the U.S. Department of Health and Human Services (HHS) notified the School of Social Work at Texas State University that the HHS Health Resources and Services Administration has awarded the School $479,035 over three years to fund the School’s Project Stand Up for Veterans.
 This exciting project will fund student stipends to educate graduate social workers in mental and behavioral health and prepare them to work with military personnel, veterans, and their families.
 Just as the military stands up a trained force, Texas State School of Social Work will stand up a cadre of well-prepared clinical social workers prepared to work with this important population.
 Dr. Mary Jo Garcia Biggs, Dr. Katherine Selber, and Dr. Amy Russell will oversee Project Stand Up for Veterans.

-May 15-17, 2013 (Wednesday through Friday) 8:30am - 6:00pm at the Texas State Round Rock Campus
+May 14-16, 2014 (Wednesday through Friday) 8:30am - 6:00pm

-40-hour program; $475.00*
+40-hour program: $475.00*

-Register and pay-in-full by April 15th, 2013; $425.00*
+Register and pay-in-full by April 14th, 2014: $425.00*

 *Current Texas State Field Supervisors are eligible for a $50.00 discount.